vert-x3/vertx-jca/README.md

 }
 </pre>

-   * NOTE: always call <b>org.vertx.java.resourceadapter.VertxConnection.close()</b> when you does not need the connection anymore, otherwise the connection pool will be full very soon.
+   * NOTE: always call <b>io.vertx.resourceadapter.VertxConnection.close()</b> when you does not need the connection anymore, otherwise the connection pool will be full very soon.

 Inbound communication
 ------

 Usually a MDB is the client which receives inbound communication from a Vert.x cluster.

-The end point of the MDB implements interface: <b>org.vertx.java.resourceadapter.inflow.VertxListener</b>.
+The end point of the MDB implements interface: <b>io.vertx.resourceadapter.inflow.VertxListener</b>.

 <pre>

-package org.vertx.java.ra.examples.mdb;
+package io.vertx.resourceadapter.examples.mdb;

-import org.vertx.java.resourceadapter.inflow.VertxListener;
+import io.vertx.resourceadapter.inflow.VertxListener;
-import org.vertx.java.core.eventbus.Message;
+import io.vertx.core.eventbus.Message;

 import java.util.logging.Logger;